-Indus Gas Limited ("Indus") is focused on oil and gas exploration and development in Rajasthan, India, in Block RJ-ON/6.
-Indus owns a 90% participating interest in the Block (excluding SGL gas field, in respect of which its participating interest is 63%).
+Indus Gas Limited ("Indus" or "Company") is focused on oil and gas exploration and development in Rajasthan, India, in Block RJ-ON/6.
+Indus owns a 90% participating interest in the Block (excluding the SGL gas field, in respect of which its participating interest is 63%).
 Other partners in the block are (i) Focus Energy Ltd., which operates the Block, and (ii) Oil and Natural Gas Corporation (ONGC), India, which is the licensee of the Block.
-The 'Participative Interest' of Indus as mentioned above is held through its wholly owned subsidiaries i.e. iServices Investment Limited and Newbury Oil Company Limited.
+The 'Participative Interest' of Indus as mentioned above is held through its wholly owned subsidiaries. iServices Investment Limited and Newbury Oil Company Limited.
 The Block currently measures an area of 2,176 km2 (post Declaration of Commerciality (DoC)) and lies onshore in the highly prospective mid Indus Basin.
 The first discovery in the Block was made in 2006 and the first commercial production commenced in 2010.
-As per the reserve estimation report published by LR Senergy (GB) Limited (referred as "Senergy") in December 2014 the 2P recoverable reserves, 2C contingent resources & best estimate prospective resources in the block are 6.095 tcf (trillion cubic feet) of gas.
+An integrated Initial Field Development Plan of the non SGL area of 2,000 km2 was submitted in February, 2016.